adjitta/stylesage_api/README.md

 ``` sh
 (stylesage_api_env)$ python manage.py runserver
 ```

 Now you can access the django administrator.
 ```
 http://127.0.0.1:8000/admin/
 ```

 ## Create new user to access the API

-This API have a  endpoints that only authenticated users can use the API services, for this reasons is necessary to access the django admin select in the users section ‘Add’ and create a new user and password. these will be your credentials to access the API
+This API has an endpoints that only authenticated users can use the API services, for these reasons is necessary to access the django admin select in the users section ‘Add’ and create a new user and password. these will be your credentials to access the API

 ![Alt text](/home/adja/stylesage_api/screenshots/image.png "Django admistration")
 ![Alt text](/home/adja/stylesage_api/screenshots/image2.png "Django admistration")